 Signs of Diabetes in Men

-Type 2 diabetes is the most common type, affecting about 90-95 percent of men across the globe.
+Type 2 diabetes is the most prevalent type, affecting about 90-95 percent of men across the globe.
 Cotton mouth is a unique diabetes symptom that can affect anyone, but those at the highest risk are obese or overweight men.
 There are many similar symptoms across the sexes such as diabetes dry throat, hunger, excessive thirst, fatigue, blurred vision, nausea, and diabetes dry mouth at night.
 However, when it comes to men, there are notable unique differences including:

 - Erectile dysfunction: At least 75 percent of diabetic men have difficulties achieving an erection